korolainenriikka/mlflow_on_openstack_automated/README.md

 ## Troubleshooting

-* Auth plugin requires parameters which were not given: auth_url --> you are missing the env variables, download and source the RC file
+* Error messagels Auth plugin requires parameters which were not given: auth_url --> you are missing the env variables, download and source the RC file

+* A password prompt for ssh key appears in the 'Gathering facts' task of setup_env --> launch ssh agent and add the key